aborruso/monitoring_google_alert/README.md

 # Google Alert Monitoring

 This repository provides a template to automatically monitor Google Alerts via GitHub Actions, creating a historical timeline of the results.
+It can also be used as a standalone command-line tool to convert a single feed.

 ## What is Google Alerts?

 [Google Alerts](https://www.google.com/alerts) is a content change detection and notification service.
 It sends emails or creates web feeds summarizing new web content that matches a user's search terms.
-One of the delivery options for these notifications is an **RSS feed**, which provides a structured XML file that can be programmatically accessed.
-This project leverages these RSS feeds.
+One of the delivery options for these notifications is an **RSS feed**, which this project leverages.

-## How to Use This Repository

-This repository is a template that you can use to set up your own monitoring system for any Google Alert feed.
-The process involves getting your custom RSS feed URLs from Google Alerts and adding them to a configuration file.
-A GitHub Action will then automatically fetch, process, and store the results daily.

-### Setup Instructions
+## Setup for Project-Based Monitoring

+Follow these steps if you want to use this repository as a template for continuous, daily monitoring.

-#### 1. Get Your Google Alert RSS Feed URL
+### 1. Get Your Google Alert RSS Feed URL

 1. Go to [Google Alerts](https://www.google.com/alerts).
-2. Enter the topic you want to monitor.
+2. Enter the topic you want to monitor and click **"Show options"**.
-3. Click on **"Show options"**.
-4. In the **"Deliver to"** dropdown, select **"RSS feed"**.
+3. In the **"Deliver to"** dropdown, select **"RSS feed"** and click **"Create Alert"**.
-5. Click **"Create Alert"**.
-6. An RSS icon will appear next to your alert.
-Right-click on it and select **"Copy link address"**.
-This is the URL you will need.
+4. Right-click on the RSS icon next to your alert and select **"Copy link address"**.

-#### 2. Configure the `config.yml` File
+### 2. Configure the `config.yml` File

-1. Open the `config.yml` file in the root of this repository.
-2. For each feed you want to monitor, add an entry with the following fields:
+For each feed you want to monitor, add an entry to `config.yml` with the following fields:
-    *   `url_feed`: The RSS feed URL you copied from Google Alerts.
+*   `url_feed`: The RSS feed URL you copied.
 *   `title`: A descriptive title for your alert.
-    *   `alias`: A unique, simple name in `snake_case` format (e.g., `my_topic_alert`).
-This will be added to each record in the output file to identify its source.
+*   `alias`: A unique name in `snake_case` format, used to identify the source of each record.

 **Example `config.yml`:**